 Figure 1.
 Waste Analysis by Operation

 When performing this exercise, it is easy to fall into the trap of trying to fix the waste on the spot.
 Instead use lean tools to thoroughly understand the process, then develop ways to eliminate the waste.
-Companion by Minitab® contains professionally designed Roadmaps™ and forms that can be used to document and further diagnose the root cause of wastes.
+Minitab Engage® contains professionally designed Roadmaps™ and forms that can be used to document and further diagnose the root cause of wastes.
 Using the Waste Analysis by Operations (Figure 1) and performing the Five Why’s on the identified waste (Figure 2) will help you document and discover ways to eliminate waste in your operations.

 Figure 2.
 Five Why's